ensakz/ob3b_cadaverine_production/README.md

 # ob3b_cadaverine_production
-Scripts used for in silico simulations of M.trichosporium OB3b genome-scale metabolic model for cadaverine production
+This repository contains scripts used for in silico simulations of M.trichosporium OB3b genome-scale metabolic model for cadaverine production.

+**Citations:**
+To be declared later.